Telegram, a cross-platform instant messaging program focused on security and privacy, can easily be installed on Ubuntu desktops.

 sudo snap install telegram-desktop

-After installing, open your Activities Overview and search for Telegram, and open.
+After installing, open your Activities Overview, search for Telegram, and open.
 The first time you should be prompted for your mobile device number.

 If you already have an account, the program will automatically associate your number and allow you to sign in with your password or code sent to your device.